dansmyers/ComputerOrganizationAndArchitecture/Notes/02b-Naming-of-Parts.md

 ```

 Earlier computers, like the ENIAC, had to encode their programs in the physical connections between logical components.
 "Programming"
-such a computer, therefore, required taking apart its hardware and rebuilding it to implement a new sequence of operations.
+such a computer required taking apart its hardware and rebuilding it to implement a new sequence of operations.

-This approach clearly limited productivity.
-Computer designers quickly hit on a better solution: storing the program's instructions in
+This approach clearly limited productivity, so computer designers quickly hit on a better solution: storing the program's instructions
-memory where they can be read just like data.
-This **stored program concept** is the foundation of almost all modern computer
+in memory where they can be read just like data.
+The **stored program concept** is now the foundation of almost all modern computer architectures.
-architecture designs.

 ### A General System Architecture